Why So Many Teachers Are Leaving, and Why Others Stay

 Technology has allowed us to connect with other like-minded teachers, people whose ideas and convictions help bolster and refine our own, who put the thoughts we can’t quite explain into words that are powerful, honest and brave.
 People like José Vilson.

-Results of the Planning Period Project
+The Planning Period Project

 Planning time rarely gets more than a passing mention when we talk education reform, but lack of time is a significant part of what’s pushing teachers out of schools.

-Gates and the Teacher Wars: It Matters Where You Stand
+The War on Teachers: It Matters Where You Stand

 Does staying out of the education reform debate make you out of touch, a peacekeeper, or a self-serving a-hole?